 Paperback Book

-Many paperback novels stand about 15 centimeters tall on your bookshelf.
-Publishers have gravitated toward this height for mass-market paperbacks because it balances readability with portability.
+Many mass-market paperback books stand about 15 centimeters tall.
+Publishers favor this height because it balances readability, portability, and production efficiency.

 Newborn Baby’s Foot Length